-Annapurna Foothills Treks and Expeditions offer Trekking Packages which combine the best of nature and culture in two Himalayan countries.
+Annapurna Foothills offer amazing Trekking Packages which combine the best of nature and culture in two Himalayan countries.

 Explore the culture of Nepal:

 This tour is designed to share the rich history and culture of the Kathmandu Valley.
 Nepal is a colorful mosaic of diversity and harmony created by antiquity and modernity, Hinduism and Buddhism, ethnicity and caste creating the fabric of a vibrant society.
 The Kathmandu Valley is comprised of three ancient cities: Kathmandu, Patan and Bhaktapur.
 These were once independent states ruled by the Malla kings from the 12th to the 18th centuries.
 There are seven UNESCO World Heritage Sites in these three cities.

 - palaces of the three kings who reigned in the Kathmandu Valley

 - Kathmandu Durbar Square, Ancient Palace and home of Living Goddess

 - Patan Durbar Square, with a strong Buddhist element

 - Bhaktapur Durbar Square, a living museum where old traditions remain